List of Marvel Comics characters: B: Bullet

 After his citizenship revoked due to his mercenary actions at some point, Bullet works with Shotgun while hired by Agent Joy Jones of the F.B.I. to track down Bullseye, nearly being killed by a drug cartel yet surviving and being arrested by S.H.I.E.L.D. and managing the silently view Lance doing well.
 However, Bullet is tortured by Bullseye for information on Vendetta and Shotgun; his son Lance is also abducted and murdered by Bullseye despite Old Man Logan's efforts.

-Bullet is hired alongside the Rhino, Crossbones, Stilt-Man, and Bullseye by Quinn Stromwyn and Una Stromwyn to go on a rampage through Hell's Kitchen, but is defeated by Daredevil.

-He acted as the Phage symbiote's unwilling host.

 Bullet survived and is imprisoned in the Myrmidon prison which he was broken out of by Daredevil to join the Fist alongside Speed Demon, Fancy Dan, Stilt-Man, Wrecker, Stegron, and Agony.
 It is also revealed that his son is secretly still alive and that he had put his son into hiding.

 Bullet is among the villains who are killed by Black Ant and Hank Pym and revived to join the Lethal Legion.

 Bullet in other media

 Buck Cashman appears in Daredevil: Born Again, portrayed by Arty Froushan.
+This version works for Mayor Wilson Fisk as a fixer and has a history with James Wesley.

 Bumbler

-The Bumbler is a character appearing in American comic books published by Marvel Comics.
-He was created by Cody Ziglar and Natacha Bustos, and first appeared in Miles Morales: Spider-Man #25 (April 2021).

-The Bumbler is a honey bee-themed criminal who encounters Miles Morales several times throughout his career.
+The Bumbler is a bee-themed criminal who encounters Miles Morales several times throughout his career.

 During the events of "Gang War", Bumbler gains control of Bedford–Stuyvesant within New York City's criminal underworld.
 Bumbler and his gang called the Buzz Boys, which includes another wannabe criminal named Vespa, engage in a destructive turf war with the Frost Pharaoh and his Ankh-Colytes.
 They are defeated by Spider-Man and the Daughters of the Dragon.

 The Bumbler possesses bee-themed gadgets and weapons, including armor equipped with flight wings and can produce electric shocks, "Honeybombs" that generate honey and high-tech firearms.